karanjot-khatter/finer-vision/README.md

 3) Install the latest version of node and npm (as this is a react app).
 4) MySQL
 - Create a database called finer_vision
-- Create the following query:
+- Execute the following query:

 CREATE TABLE Users (
     id int NOT NULL,